Muslims grapple with Ramadan rituals in coronavirus era - KVIA

 Malaysia, Brunei and Singapore have banned popular Ramadan bazaars where hawkers sell food and drinks in congested open-air markets or roadside stalls.
 In predominantly Muslim Malaysia, vendors are now planning to bring their businesses online through mobile apps or digital platforms provided by local authorities during the fasting month.

 Mohamad Fadhil, a trader in Malaysia’s southern Johor state, said he was resigned to not being able to do business at the Ramadan bazaar or perform the taraweeh prayers at the mosque.
-“It feels odd that we can’t do all the familiar things we take for granted during Ramadan but in this time of crisis, we just have to be patient and follow orders.”
+“We just have to be patient and follow orders,” he said.

-The Islamic Waqf, which administers the Al-Aqsa Mosque in Jerusalem, Islam’s third-holiest site, has closed the compound to worshippers.
-Ramadan prayers, which typically attract hundreds of thousands of people, are now in question, though a final decision hasn’t been made.
+The Islamic Waqf, which administers the Al-Aqsa Mosque in Jerusalem, Islam’s third-holiest site, announced today that the mosque will continue to be closed to worshippers for Ramadan.

 Zuher Dubie, a 71-year-old mosque preacher in the West Bank city of Nablus, has been observing Ramadan and praying in mosques since he was 10.
 For the first time since, Dubie said, he wouldn’t be able to practice some of the month’s rituals.